grhistory/grhs_site/readme.md

 To help speeed up the rebuild process on app changes, the app image has been split up into multiple images.
 Details can be seen within the `./devops/` directory.
 TODO: Add some scripts for creating supporting image.

+Depending in the server setup, the scripts will have to be run under `sudo` in order to access the Docker daemon.

 ### Starting the App

 Once the `.env` file is set up, and all the supporting images have been created, docker-compose can handle all the rest.
 Some scripts are available as wrappers around the complexity of app executions.